What is Affinity software?

 Affinity software is a collection of creative software that includes three main applications:

-What is Affinity Designer?
+What is Affinity from Canva?

-Affinity Designer is vector graphics design software.
-Known as a powerful, affordable alternative to the expensive Adobe Illustrator, it’s a popular design tool for professionals and hobbyists alike.
+Affinity is vector and bitmap graphics design software offered by Canva.
+Known as a powerful, free alternative to the expensive Adobe, it’s a popular design tool for professionals and hobbyists alike.

-How is Affinity Designer different from Adobe Illustrator?
+How is Affinity different from Adobe?

 Pricing model: